-On his return, Aviv started one of the most intriguing business models in Calgary, or Canada for that matter, where he delivers handmade sourdough on his cargo bicycle for zero carbon imprint proving he walks (rides) the sustainability talk before donating part of the proceeds to charity.
+On his return, Aviv started one of the most intriguing business models in Calgary, or Canada for that matter, where he delivered handmade sourdough on his cargo bicycle for zero carbon imprint proving he walked (rode) the sustainability talk then donated part of the proceeds to charity.

-His bread has become synonymous with quality and has been gathering a loyal and growing of customers.
+Now part of the Simmons building renovation in East Calgary, and in partnership with charbar, his bread remains synonymous with quality.
 Using organic flours and ancient grains native to Alberta, Sidewalk Citizen Bakery specializes in fermented sour dough breads.
-This is no one-trick bakery though, with Sidewalk Citizen also creating beautiful pastries like the sour cherry and chocolate brioche and vanilla pastry cream and honey-lavender Danish.
+This is no one-trick bakery either, Sidewalk Citizen also creates beautiful pastries like the sour cherry and chocolate brioche and vanilla pastry cream and honey-lavender Danishes.
 Yum!

 Sidewalk Citizen Bakery